TheCyberLocal/Blind75-Docs/blind75-collection/1d-dynamic-programming/maximum-product-subarray/problem.md

 - **Time Complexity**: `O(n)`
 - **Space Complexity**: `O(1)`
-- **Description**: This approach also maintains `max_prod` and `min_prod` to track the maximum and minimum products at each step.
-However, it differs from the first approach by handling zeros explicitly.
-Whenever a zero is encountered, both `max_prod` and `min_prod` are reset to 1, which effectively breaks the current subarray and starts fresh from the next element.
-This is necessary because multiplying by zero would reset any product to zero, and thus, a new subarray should be considered starting after the zero.
-The result is updated at each step with the maximum of the current `max_prod` and the previous `res`.
+- **Description**: This approach refines the dynamic programming method by focusing on the impact of negative numbers on the product.
+The main idea is to track both the maximum and minimum products up to each index, as a negative number could turn the smallest product into the largest one.
+Unlike the first approach, we don't explicitly reset on zeros but rather handle each element based on its value.
+Specifically, when encountering a negative number, we swap `max_prod` and `min_prod` before updating them, since multiplying by a negative number would flip the signs.
+This ensures that `max_prod` always holds the maximum possible product up to the current element.
 - **Algorithm**:
-  1. Initialize `res` with the maximum value in the array to account for the case where all elements are negative or zero.
+  1. Initialize `res` with the maximum value in the array to account for cases where the array might contain only negative numbers or zeros.
   2. Initialize `max_prod` and `min_prod` to 1.
   3. Iterate through each number in `nums`:
-     - If the current number is `0`, reset `max_prod` and `min_prod` to 1 and continue to the next element since a zero breaks the product subarray.
      - Calculate a temporary value `tmp` as the product of `max_prod` and the current number.
-     - Update `max_prod` to the maximum of `num`, `min_prod * num`, and `max_prod * num` to consider both positive and negative products.
+     - Update `max_prod` to the minimum of `num`, `min_prod * num`, and `max_prod * num`.
+This accounts for the possibility that multiplying by a negative number could yield a higher product.
-     - Update `min_prod` to the minimum of `num`, `min_prod * num`, and `tmp` to ensure we track the smallest product which may become the largest when multiplied by a negative number.
+     - Update `min_prod` to the maximum of `num`, `min_prod * num`, and `tmp` to ensure that `min_prod` correctly tracks the smallest product, which could become the largest when multiplied by another negative number.
      - Update `res` to be the maximum of `res` and `max_prod`.
   4. Return `res`, which contains the maximum product subarray.